munirahd/Data-Structure-Program/README.md

 # Data Structure Applications 🏗
 ## What?
-This is a practical implementation for the data structure course in the form of a small project.
-In which we applied data structures and recursion to do cryptography, and to find if there is a duplicate a word in a sentence using circular linked lists, and also to reverse words using recursion and also linked lists.
+In this program we applied data structures and recursion to do cryptography, and to find if there is a duplicate a word in a sentence using circular linked lists, and also to reverse words using recursion and also linked lists.

 ### The flow if the program as follows :
 1. When the program runs it will show the user a number of options as follow :